cityos/tutorials/002-workshop-framework.md

 public var allReadings: [LiveDataType] = []
 ```

-You can see that `allReadings` array is empty at this point, but we will populate it in init method.
+You can see that `allReadings` array is empty at this point, but we will populate it in `init` method

 Next up is definition of our data.
 Add following to the class definition: